Home >> Vaginal Yeast Infection (Vaginitis)

 7. Use a retention douche with bentonite clay, Pau D'Arco tea, plain yogurt, tea tree oil and goldenseal.
 Douche two times a day for seven to 10 days.

-8. Soak a tampon with diluted tea tree oil (use a solution of one and a half tablespoons of tea tree oil and one cup of water) and keep it in the vagina overnight.
+8. Soak a tampon with diluted tea tree oil (use a solution of one and a half tablespoons of tea tree oil and one cup of water) and keep it in your vagina overnight.

 10. Follow the steps to keep your vagina healthy.